harryguiacorn/TradingView-Proprietary-Indicators/README.md

 ![SPX_2022-11-07_22-19-19](https://user-images.githubusercontent.com/1398153/200427563-f9629a58-97ab-4848-aea4-00651c1cfc9e.png)
 * HOLP stands for **H**igh **O**f the **L**ow **P**eriod
 * LOHP stands for **L**ow **O**f the **H**igh **P**eriod
+* HOLP and LOHP are indicators based on concepts developed by John Carter in his book, "Mastering the Trade."
+Their purpose is to identify potential reversal points in a trading session.
-* This indicator is based on John Carter's HOLP and LOHP from "Mastering the Trade."
-The fundamental concept is to identify the session's high and mark the low of the session high for a short entry, and vice versa for a long entry.
+* The fundamental concept is to identify the session's high and mark the low of the session high for a short entry, and vice versa for a long entry.
-* The default lookback period is set to 10 here, although John Carter didn't specify a hard-coded number but rather recommended using experience and common sense.
+* The default lookback period is set to 10 in this indicator, but John Carter emphasized using experience and common sense rather than relying solely on a fixed number.

 ### Candlestick Kicker Pattern ###
 ![AMZN_2022-11-11_16-15-14](https://user-images.githubusercontent.com/1398153/201383575-4ae922dd-eba4-40b6-a096-4d113349c1f9.png)